-Funraise loves small nonprofits.
+Here at Funraise, we love small nonprofits.
 Small nonprofits make the world go 'round!
 They connect communities.
 They address niche needs.
 They have their fingers on the pulse of their local ecosystem.
 And in moments of extreme need, like the COVID-19 pandemic, they stretch resources and do everything they can to get the job done.

-Fun fact: 88% of all nonprofit gifts and/or donations come from just 12% of donors.
+Fun fact: 89% of all nonprofit gifts and/or donations come from just 14% of donors.
 While there’s no hard and fast rule as to what constitutes a major gift, think back to budgets of years past and remember where that money came from.
 Was there a good chunk of your budget that was raised from a few sources?
 You might want to consider those sources major donors... or at least potential major donors.

 In fact, try this: Label anyone who donates more than your average donor a potential major donor.
 We’ll come back to this in a minute.

 Why should your nonprofit focus on major donors?

 Fun fact: Over the last decade, donors who contributed over $5,000 drove a 69% increase in total donations and accounted for nearly three-quarters of total dollars donated (AFP Global).
 Think back to budgets of years past and remember where that money came from.
 Chances are a good chunk of your budget was raised from a few sources.
 And that, nonprofiteer, is why you want to put major donors at the center of your fundraising strategy.

 How much is considered a major gift?

 It depends on the organization.
 For example, alumni organizations at renowned universities will have a much higher threshold for major gift donors than local community organizations.
 But while there’s no hard and fast rule as to what constitutes a nonprofit's largest gifts, a general rule of thumb is that anyone who donates more than your average donor is at least a major donor prospect.